Quick Answer

 The point isn't fear — it's proportion

-Fix the source that actually matters
+Fix the sources that actually matter

 1. Epic Pure Water Filter Pitcher — Best Overall for Microplastics